jillesvangurp/es-kotlin-client/README.md

 [![](https://jitpack.io/v/jillesvangurp/es-kotlin-client.svg)](https://jitpack.io/#jillesvangurp/es-kotlin-client)
 [![Actions Status](https://github.com/jillesvangurp/es-kotlin-wrapper-client/workflows/CI-gradle-build/badge.svg)](https://github.com/jillesvangurp/es-kotlin-wrapper-client/actions)

+## Upcoming Version 2.0 release

+**May 16th 2022**

+I'm working on a version 2.0 of this library.
+A lot of things happened recently:

+- The Opensearch fork happened last year.
+Like everyone, I'm dealing with people that use that instead of Elasticsearch.
+So, I have a need to be able to cover both with 1 library.
+- Elasticsearch 8 was released some time ago.
+It's largely backwards compatible.
+But it's a major version nonetheless and of course all of the new stuff is Elasticsearch only.
+- The RestHighLevel client that this project depends on was 1) deprecated 2) cannot be used with OpenSearch in recent versions.
+The replacement library is Elasticsearch only.
+- Kotlin Multiplatform is happening.

+As a consequence, version 2.0 of this project will try to preserve the essential and popular features of this project (DSL support, co-routine support, repositories, bulk indexing, etc.) but it will rebuild them on top of a kotlin multiplatform basis.

+Specifically:

+- All dependencies on the Elastic client will be removed.
+You may still use them in your onw project and I plan to make it possible to use the Opensearch or Elasticsearch rest client as one of several ways to do http connectivity.
+That way if you use either of those, adding the kotlin client should be easy.
+- For Json serialization and parsing, the client will continue to provide multiple options.
+The default will likely be kotlinx.serialization.
+But you should be able to continue to use jackson, gson, etc.
+- Some of the Elastic specific extension functions may live on in a separate library.
+Depending on interest and needs of users.
+- Version 2.0 will no longer need the code generation plugin we used to add asynchronous, suspend functions for the RestHighLevel client API.
+So that project is as of now end of life and will no longer receive any updates.
+- Going forward, all APIs will be non blocking / suspend only.
+It makes no sense to support blocking IO with modern Kotlin.

+Work for this is ongoing on the `search-client-2.0` branch.
+There will likely be lots of API changes.
+I expect this project will stabilize over the next few weeks.

+Barring any emergencies, I won't provide new releases of the 1.x branch.
+The latest 1.x version should be fine with most recent versions of Elasticsearch.
+If people want to fork and fix, that's fine with me but I'm not looking to merge pull requests for 1.x related fixes.

+As soon as the 2.0 branch stabilizes, I will merge it to master.
+1.x has already been branched to its own branch.

+## Version 1.x README

 The Es Kotlin Client provides a friendly Kotlin API on top of the official Elastic Java client.
 Elastic's [`HighLevelRestClient`](https://www.elastic.co/guide/en/elasticsearch/client/java-rest/master/java-rest-high.html) is written in Java and provides access to essentially everything in the REST API that Elasticsearch exposes.
 This API provides access to the oss and x-pack features.
 Unfortunately, the Java client is not the easiest thing to work with directly and it also poorly matches idiomatic Kotlin.